divvun/libdivvun/README.md

 where you want to keep the suggestions for `&one-word-too-many` separate from the suggestions for `&other-error`.
-Each suggestion for an error with several parts requires that all parts receive the same error tag and the less central parts receive the &COERROR tag.
+Each suggestion for an error with several parts requires that all parts receive the same error tag and the less central parts receive the COERROR tag.
 In the following case there are two possible corrections.

     Soaitá boađán.